johanjaners/mf4_visualizer/README.md

 # 🔍 mf4_visualizer

 A simple Python tool for visualizing signals in `.mf4` log files.
-Focused on EV battery test data through grouped signal plotting and export.
+Focused on EV battery test data through signal filtering and exportable plots.

 ---

 ## ✨ Features

 📂 Auto-loads the latest `.mf4` file
-🔎 Grouped signal filtering using `KEYWORD_MAP`
+🔎 Signal filtering using `KEYWORD_MAP`
-📈 Plots signals with time axis per group
+📈 Plots signals with time axis
 🖼 Exports individual plots as `.png`
 📄 Combines all plots into a single `.pdf`
 🚫 `.gitignore` excludes log files and exports